IsaacSchemm/AnonymousPhotoBin/README.md

 3. Set up the application settings:

     a.
-FileManagementPassword (app setting): the password required to edit file metadata ("taken by" or "category") or delete files from the server.
+FileManagementPassword (app setting)

 	b.
-DefaultConnection (connection string): the SQL connection string for the database you just set up.
+DefaultConnection (SQL connection string)

+Users will need to enter the FileManagementPassword to view the "list" page and to edit or delete uploaded files.
+However, note that the URLs to download pictures are *not* password-protected (for technical reasons.)